aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 * Superior observability

   * Use pre-integrated Aiven observability services for enhanced monitoring and logging with Grafana, M3, OpenSearch®
-  * Integrate with your favorite external observability tooling — from Datadog to Prometheus, Jolokia, and more
+  * Integrate with your favorite external observability tooling — from Datadog to Prometheus.

 * Security & compliance

   * Nodes run on dedicated VMs
   * End-to-end encryption
   * ISO 27001:2013, SOC2, GDPR, HIPAA and PCI/DSS compliant
-  * Secure networking with VPC peering, PrivateLink or Transit GW
+  * Secure networking with VPC peering, PrivateLink or AWS Transit Gateway

 * Zero lock-in